Absorption cross section of regular black holes in scalar-tensor conformal gravity: General formalism

 \item At the spatial infinity, $\psi_{\ell}(r)$ is asymptotically free,

 Note that $1/T_{\ell}(\omega)$ is the reflective coefficient, $S_{\ell}(\omega)$ is the element of diagonalized scattering matrix, and $S_{\ell}(\omega)/T_{\ell}(\omega)$ is the transmitted coefficient.
-The terms $\pm i(\ell+\frac{D-3}{2})\frac{\pi}{2}\mp i\frac{\pi}{4}$ on the exponentials are relative phase difference between the reflective and transmitted waves. \end{itemize} According to the boundary condition, the scalar wave is asymptotically free at the spatial infinity, and thus it does not encounter any potential barriers.
+The terms $\pm i(\ell+\frac{D-3}{2})\frac{\pi}{2}\mp i\frac{\pi}{4}$ on the exponentials are relative phase differences between the reflective and transmitted waves. \end{itemize} According to the boundary conditions, the scalar wave is asymptotically free at the spatial infinity, and thus it does not encounter any potential barriers.
 Therefore, the reflective coefficient in Eq.~(\ref{at infinity}) should vanish, while the transmitted coefficient should survive.
-This implies that the boundary condition picks the poles of the scattering matrix, at which both $T_{\ell}(\omega)$ and $S_{\ell}(\omega)$ are infinite, but the ratio $S_{\ell}(\omega) / T_{\ell}(\omega)$ is finite.
+This implies that the boundary conditions pick the poles of the scattering matrix, at which both $T_{\ell}(\omega)$ and $S_{\ell}(\omega)$ are infinite, but the ratio $S_{\ell}(\omega) / T_{\ell}(\omega)$ is finite.
 As $S_{\ell}(\omega)$ is a function of both $\ell$ and $\omega$, the poles can be interpreted in two perspectives.